 James Denvil is counsel in the Privacy and Cybersecurity group at Hogan Lovells, a global law firm.
 He earned a B.A. in Philosophy from Virginia Commonwealth University in 1996; a Master of Arts in Philosophy from Bowling Green State University in 1998; and a Master of Arts in Acting from the University of Alabama in 2003.
 Before becoming a lawyer, he taught university courses in ethics, logic, and theater, and he worked as a professional actor for nearly a decade.
 He earned his J.D. from the University of Baltimore in 2012.
 He was first introduced to the field of privacy law in 2010 when he spent a summer working in the Privacy Office of the Department of Homeland Security.
 He advises clients on a range of global privacy compliance, public policy, and cybersecurity preparedness and response matters.
 And he regularly provides pro bono legal services to immigrants.

-Elizabeth Kennedy is an Associate Professor of Law & Social Responsibility in the Sellinger School of Business at Loyola University Maryland.
+Elizabeth Kennedy is a Professor of Law & Social Responsibility in the Sellinger School of Business at Loyola University Maryland.
 She received her J.D. from the University of California, Berkeley School of Law, and her B.A. in Urban Studies from Smith College.
 Her research focuses primarily on the evolution and application of legal rights for workers in an increasingly global and decentralized American workplace.
 Professor Kennedy previously practiced corporate law with the New York firm Fried, Frank, Harris, Shriver & Jacobson LLP, and served as labor and employment counsel to the late Senator Edward M. Kennedy on the Senate Health, Education, Labor & Pensions (HELP) Committee.
 Prior to law school, she worked as a union organizer for AFSCME Local 3299 and UNITE-HERE.

-William S. O’Hare, ‘74
+William S. O'Hare '74